Body Kits and Aerodynamics Buyers Guide By Driven By Style LLC

-Carbon Fiber is the material used for our most expensive body kits.
-The finish is clearcoated with a glossy finish that adds depth to the carbon fiber weave.
+Our most expensive body kits are made of Carbon Fiber .
+Carbon Fiber is clearcoated with a glossy protective finish that adds depth to the carbon fiber weave.
 Carbon fiber body kits do not need painted or color matched.
 However it is wise to have your carbon fiber parts sanded and clear coated to provide a UV protective finish.
 Typically carbon fiber is most used for items such as hoods, bumper lips, side skirts, and spoilers.
 Additionally we do carry a small selection of full carbon fiber bumper body kits as well as wide body kits.

 The most common question we get here at Driven By Style is how does my body kit install.
 Most body kits that are full bumper replacements will install using the oem hardware from the stock bumpers.
 The first step in installation is to do a dry fit mock up where the new bumper is placed on the vehicle and pushed into place to gauge the fitment.
 Once the fitment is achieved to be acceptable then you need to mark the mounting holes and drill the parts.

 Next you need to check all the panel gaps and ensure the piece is aligned properly.
-Any blemishes and flaws should be circled with a marker so that they can be corrected once the part is removed for paint preparation.
+Blemishes and flaws should be circled with a marker so that they can be corrected once the part is removed for paint.
 If he body kit is made of polyurethane it is going to be heavier than the stock bumper in most cases.
 Due to the weight it is usually going to require that custom brackets are added to help support the bumper properly.
 Your body shop will be capable of fabricating the necessary support brackets for you.

 What kind of body shop should I take my body kit to?

 We suggest that our customers avoid collision repair shops and seek out shops that do customization.
-The reason for this is a collision shop works on very tight time frames and they are used to working with OEM components that have a set labor rate for what each job requires in time and material.
+Collision shops work on very tight time frames accustomed to working with OEM components.
+As a result they have a set labor rate for what each job requires in time and material.
 When it comes to a custom body kit there is no book to go by that will tell them that the job will require a certain amount of time and materials.
 Therefore custom shops that work with body kits and custom paint on a regular basis are better experienced for these kinds of jobs.

 What is required to prep my body kit for paint?

-Some customers purchase a body kit and think it can simply be dropped off at the paint shop and sprayed.
+Some customers purchase a body kit and think it can simply be dropped off at the paint shop ready to paint.
 This is not the case on 99% of body kits.

 For instance FRP body kits need the most prep work and detailing prior to being ready for paint.
 When you start to prep a fiberglass based body kit you must sand every square inch of the finish.
 This will expose any high and low spots as well as chips and spider cracks that may be in the finish.
-After a part is fully sanded it typically will need some light body work.
-Body filler is used to smooth out the defects and make the surface perfect for paint.
+All parts will need light body work after sanding.
+Body filler is used to smooth out the defects which makes the surface perfect for paint.
 The more time spent on prep the better the finish will be.

 Carbon fiber parts do not need to be painted.
 These body kits have a cosmetic finish already that is glossy and shows off the exposed carbon fiber.
-One thing that carbon fiber body kits can benefit from is being clear coated with automotive clear coat.
+Carbon fiber body kits benefit from being treated with automotive clear coat.
 This adds a deeper finish and prevents the finish and the carbon fiber from fading from UV exposure.